signalfx/integrations/collectd-openstack/README.md

 ### CONFIGURATION

-Using the example configuration file [20-openstack.conf](https://github.com/signalfx/integrations/tree/release/collectd-openstack/20-openstack.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the openstack instances.
+Using the example configuration file [20-openstack.conf](https://github.com/signalfx/integrations/tree/release/collectd-openstack/20-openstack.conf) as a guide, provide values for the configuration options listed below that make sense for your environment and allow you to connect to the OpenStack instances.

 | Configuration option | Definition | Example Value |
 | ---------------------|------------|---------------|